-- 5. While still holding the iBR lever in, press the VTS UP/DOWN button or the UP/DOWN button (if vehicle is not equipped with VTS switch) to move the iBR gate to the desired position.
+- 5. While still holding the iBR lever in, press the VTS UP/DOWN button to move the iBR gate to the desired position.
 Ensure the VTS indication in the multifunction gauge changes with the iBR gate movement.
 If the iBR gate moves upwards, the indication moves upwards. - 6.
-Release the iBR lever. - 7.
-Remove the tether cord from the engine cut-off switch.
+Release the iBR lever.

+7. Remove the tether cord from the engine cut-off switch.